Ivheror/Laravel-Crud/readme.md

 ## Crud in Laravel

-Hi, this is a simple web using Laravel. not a guide, just show how Laravel works using its routes, controllers and blade views.
+<p>Hi, this is a simple web using Laravel. not a guide, just show how Laravel works using its routes, controllers and blade views.</p>
-On this website you'll find a CRUD and a simply website (no login) using Laravel 5.6.
+<p>On this website you'll find a CRUD and a simply website (no login) using Laravel 5.6.</p>
-First of all u have to create a database if u clone or download the project( or if u want to use crud ), in my case i called it "laravel" if u have another name on ur database make sure ur .env file is correctly configured using those credentials.
+<p>First of all u have to create a database if u clone or download the project( or if u want to use crud ), in my case i called it "laravel" if u have another name on ur database make sure ur .env file is correctly configured using those credentials.</p>
 Hope u enjoy learning.
-Contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+<p>Contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).</p>